jharrisong830/cs554-team10/README.md

 # Groovy - Spotify Battle Ranker

+Team 10 final project for CS 554 (Web Programming II) at Stevens Institute of Technology

+**NOTE**: This repository is archived as the project has completed.
+Check my GitHub profile or the profiles of other group members to view any forks or updated versions of this application.

 **Group**: Team 10 (in reference to the [late 2010's content creator group](https://en.wikipedia.org/wiki/Jake_Paul#2017%E2%80%932019:_Music,_business,_and_Team_10) by the same name)

 **[Source Code](https://github.com/jharrisong830/cs554-team10)**: https://github.com/jharrisong830/cs554-team10